J-KUN-K/J-KUN-K.github.io/_posts/2017-03-23-welcome-to-jekyll.md

 ---
 layout: post
-title:  "Welcome to test"
+title:  "this will be sql study"
 date:   2017-03-23 01:30:13 +0800
 categories: study
-tags: test
+tags: sql
 comments: 1
 ---
 test